 When acid reflux strikes, you want to fix it right away.
 The most common response to acid reflux is taking antacids such as an H2 blocker or proton-pump inhibitor (PPI).
 These drugs drastically reduce the hydrochloric acid produced by the stomach.
 Although they are not intended for long-term use, it is not uncommon for people to take them daily for years at a time.
 Many who have tried to stop taking an antacid after the recommended amount of time experience what is known as acid rebound, an intensified return of the symptoms.
 This results in continued dependence on acid-blockers to soothe discomfort.

-While the acid blocker drug industry is thriving, more and more individuals are suffering from reflux.
-Americans spend $2 billion each year on antacids.
-That’s $2,000,000,000 every year on drugs that ultimately worsen the underlying causes of acid reflux.
+While the acid blocker industry is thriving, more and more individuals are suffering from reflux.
+Proton pump inhibitors (PPIs) are the most widely prescribed drugs in the country.
+More than $10 billion of yearly health care costs are due to these drugs—that's $10,000,000,000 spent every year on drugs that ultimately worsen the underlying causes of acid reflux.
 Before you run to the store for omeprazole next time acid reflux strikes, consider this: